Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer: Introduction

 The aim of this study is the imitation learning of a manipulation task that requires force feedback for successful manipulation.
-Previous demonstration methods for imitation learning suffer when they consider force feedback.
-First, in teleoperation-based methods where the human operator teleoperates the robot using the controller (e.g., \cite{zhang2018deep,kim2020using}), force feedback is not provided to the human operator.
-Second, bilateral teleoperation enables accurate force control by reproducing the force feedback of the robot to the master's actuators (e.g., \cite{hulin2011dlr,schiele2011new,rebelo2014bilateral}).
-However, this method requires a complex control rule to compensate for the time delay caused by communication between the master and robot \cite{guo2019scaled}, is expensive because both the master and robot require a motor, and the safety of the human operator who physically interacts with the moving actuators must be considered \cite{hulin2011dlr}.
-Third, kinesthetic teaching is another robot teaching method in which a human grasps the robot arm and teaches the task by moving it (e.g., \cite{schou2013human,akgun2012trajectories,steinmetz2015simultaneous}).
+Previous demonstration methods (i.e., teleoperation, bilateral teleoperation, kinesthetic teaching, and learning from watching) suffer when they consider force feedback during deep imitation learning (Table \ref{tab:methods_comp}).
+In \textbf{teleoperation}-based methods in which the human operator teleoperates the robot using a controller (e.g., \cite{zhang2018deep,kim2020using}), force feedback is not provided to the human operator. \textbf{Bilateral} teleoperation enables accurate force control by reproducing the force feedback of the robot at the master's actuators (e.g., \cite{hulin2011dlr}) .
+However, in this method, the safety of the human operator who physically interacts with the moving actuators must be considered \cite{hulin2011dlr}.
+A complex control scheme is required to compensate for the time delay caused by communication between the master and robot \cite{guo2019scaled} or to ensure stability, and the system is expensive because both the master and robot require a motor.
+Previous approach to bilateral teleoperation with force feedback using a relatively low-cost and safe haptic device (Geomagic touch) was presented \cite{adachi2018imitation}, however, it lacks the power required for practical manipulation tasks. \textbf{Kinesthetic teaching} is another robot teaching method in which a human grasps the robot arm and teaches the task by moving it (e.g., \cite{schou2013human,akgun2012trajectories}).
 However, when adapting the method to the end-to-end learning of visuomotor control, this method suffers from severe visual distractions, such as the human body.
-Additionally, this method requires a torque sensor on each joint for gravity and friction compensation; therefore, a high-cost force controllable robot is required.
-Finally, a few researchers have studied a robot that \textit{learns from watching} humans demonstrate tasks \cite{Kuniyoshi1994learning,yu2018one,liu2018imitation,xiong2021learning}.
+Additionally, this method requires a torque sensor on each joint for gravity and friction compensation; therefore, a high-cost force-controllable robot is required.
+A few researchers have studied a robot that \textbf{learns from watching} humans demonstrate tasks \cite{Kuniyoshi1994learning,yu2018one,liu2018imitation}.
 However, these methods cannot transfer force feedback because it cannot be acquired from video demonstrations.
 To summarize, current demonstration generation methods lack force feedback or require expensive robots in the demonstration system.
 This problem raises the demand for a simple demonstration method that can be applied to force feedback-based tasks.